Parthib31/Parthib31/README.md

 # About Me

-### Hi there 👋 , Myself Parthib Chowdhury, a programmer who always eager to learn new things in the domain of science and technology.
+### Hi there 👋 , Myself Parthib Chowdhury.
--- I am currently pursuing B-Tech in the Department of Information Technogy from Indian Institute of Engineering Science and Technology, Shibpur(IIEST Shibpur).
+-- Currently pursuing B-Tech in Information Technogy from Indian Institute of Engineering Science and Technology, Shibpur(IIEST Shibpur).

---I am a Full Stack Web Developer and learning new technologies to update myself in this field.
+--My expertise - Full stack web development and Machine Learning.
+--My programming skills: C++, Python and JavaScript.

 ## How to Reach Me:
 Gmail: parthibchowdhury31@gmail.com